DesignsMP/Lab_Reports/Permissions and Attributes/report.md

   </ul>
   <h4>Notes and Observations:</h4>
     <p>
   In the lab we used Active Directory to create organizational units.
 We made a MAIN OU to hold all the other OUs which we named Marketing, HR, and Accounting.
 In these three OUs we had to have a total of five user accounts.
-In
+In Accounting we had Kevin Malone and Oscar Martinez.
+In HR we had Toby Flenderson, and in Marketing we had Jim Halpert and Dwight Schrute.
     </p>
   <h4>Diagrams, flowcharts, and figures:</h4>
   There were no diagrams or figures with this lab.